mbloch/mapshaper/docs/development/label-tool-design.md

 - **The panel hands focus back.** After a control sets a style, and after any click on the panel that is not in something the user is typing into, focus returns to the textarea, so "pick a font, keep typing" works.
+- **With no session, it hands focus to nothing at all** — `releaseFocus()` blurs the control instead.
+A field that keeps focus keeps the keyboard, so the next Escape means "revert this field" when the user meant "deselect", and a gold focus ring sits over a value that was applied some time ago, which reads as a value still being edited.
 - **A click on a `<select>` is the exception, and must leave focus alone.** A native menu is drawn by the OS and closes the instant its element is blurred, so handing the caret back on the click that *opened* the menu made the font